sassoftware/viya4-iac-gcp/docs/CONFIG-VARS.md

 | service_account_keyfile | Filename of the Service Account JSON file | string | |
 | ssh_public_key | Public ssh key for VMs | string | "" | Name of file with public ssh to use for jump resp. nfs VM.  |

+## GCP Authentication

+The Terraform process manages GCP resources on your behalf.
+In order to do so, it needs to know the credentials for a GCP identity with the required permissons.

+For more detailed information on what is needed see [Authenticating Terraform to access GCP](https://github.com/sassoftware/viya4-iac-gcp/blob/main/docs/user/TerraformGCPAuthentication.md)

 ## Admin Access

 By default, the API of the GCP resources that are being created are only accessible through authenticated GCP clients (e.g. the Google Cloud Portal, the `gcloud` CLI, the Google Cloud Shell, etc.)